story000/anlp-spring2025-hw1/README.md

     * enable zero-shot prompting using a more principled inference algorithm than our current implementation.
 For example, we did not include an attention mask despite right-padding all inputs (to enable batch prediction); this could be improved.
     * perform [prompt-based finetuning](https://arxiv.org/abs/2109.01247)
     * add [regularization](https://arxiv.org/abs/1909.11299) to our finetuning process
+    * try other variants of positional encodings (or potential [replacements](https://arxiv.org/pdf/2108.12409).) that consistently improve the current model's performance
     * try parameter-efficient finetuning (see Section 2.2 [here](https://arxiv.org/abs/2110.04366) for an overview)
     * try alternative fine-tuning algorithms e.g. [SMART](https://www.aclweb.org/anthology/2020.acl-main.197) or [WiSE-FT](https://arxiv.org/abs/2109.01903)
     * add other model components on top of the model